 Skin irritation in the treated area

 This may range from mild “sunburn” to peeling or occasionally blistering.
 This side effect may not develop until treatment completion.
 It is usually at its most severe for 1 – 2 weeks and then settles over the following 3 – 4 weeks.

 It’s important to try and reduce friction between your skin and clothing to reduce the risk of skin breakdown or blistering.
 You will be advised how to take care of your skin.
 For instance:

-- No hot water, soap, lotions or other possible irritants should be placed on the skin in the treatment area.
+- Avoid hot water, lotions or other possible irritants on the skin in the treatment area.
 Using gentle soaps (non-perfumed,non-coloured) doesn't seem to increase skin irritation.

 - Wear loose, light clothing (preferably non-synthetic materials such as cotton) over the area being treated.